 While the popular tourism tagline for our fine metropolis of Las Vegas is “What happens in Vegas, stays in Vegas,” the sad reality is that some misdeeds in Sin City will follow you home.
 If a driver operates a motor vehicle with a blood alcohol content level of .08% or higher, or while under the influence of a prohibited controlled substance in their blood, they may face a DUI arrest.
 If this happens, that person will almost certainly require a DUI attorney who can effectively fight their case to ensure they avoid the most devastating and financially disastrous consequences that can follow a DUI conviction in Clark County, Nevada.

-If you find yourself in a position of facing DUI charges while visiting or living in the Las Vegas area, reach out to the law office of Yampolsky & Margolis for help.
+If you find yourself in a position of facing DUI charges while visiting or living in the Las Vegas area, reach out to the Law Offices of Mace J. Yampolsky for help.
 Our experienced DUI lawyers have the knowledge of the law that will make us a strong ally in your corner to give you the defense you deserve.
 Call us today at (702) 385-9777 for a free initial consultation to see how our talented legal team can help you avoid a serious criminal record and, in some cases, get the DUI charges dismissed.

 What is Nevada Law Regarding DUI Charges?